nrv-framework/NRV/docs/scientific.rst

 With FEM, classes to simulate cuff electrodes and LIFEs have been implemented.
 FEM electrodes can be fully parameterized (active-site length, number of contacts, location, etc.).
 Implementation of the FEM solver is detailed in the next paragraph.
 Custom classes for alternative or more complex electrode designs can be further implemented by inheritance of the FEM_electrodes-class.
 All footprint computations are performed by the electrode- mother class automatically when the extracellular_context-object is associated with axons.

 Electrical conductivities (isotropic or anisotropic) of the tissues constituting the NRV nerve are defined using Material-class.
-The framework includes pre-defined materials for the epineurium, endoneurium, and perineum conductivities with values commonly found in the literature (Ranck and BeMent 1965).
+The framework includes pre-defined materials for the epineurium, endoneurium, and perineum conductivities with values commonly found in the literature [Ranck1965].
 Custom conductivity values can also be user-specified.

 Analytical evaluation of the extracellular potential
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^